off-by-some/contrakit/examples/hallucinations/README.md

 The definedness head failed to generalize, but one experiment showed networks can learn uncertainty under different conditions.
 We designed a task where the same input appears with conflicting labels in the training data.
 Two rules apply to all possible (X,Y) input pairs: the X-rule says output Z equals X, while the Y-rule says output Z equals NOT Y. These rules agree for inputs (0,1) and (1,0) but contradict for (0,0) and (1,1), and the training set contains equal numbers of examples from each rule.
 As a result, the model sees (0,0)→0 in some examples and (0,0)→1 in others.

 We computed $K = 0.0760$ bits from the task structure before training, which bounds minimum error at 5.1% when forced to make binary predictions.
-Perfect accuracy is mathematically impossible.
+In other words, perfect accuracy is mathematically impossible.

 Training across 10 random seeds, the network learned something appropriate.
 On the two inputs where rules agree, it achieved 100% accuracy with 100% confidence.
 On the two contradictory inputs, it output approximately 50% confidence—essentially expressing "both answers appeared equally in training, I cannot choose."
-The hallucination rate was just 0.4% ± 0.4%.
+Hallucination rate was just 0.4% ± 0.4%.

 This demonstrates that neural networks can learn uncertainty, but only under specific conditions.
 The contradictions must be explicit in training data—the same input appearing with different labels.
 This represents aleatoric uncertainty: randomness in the data-generating process itself.
 The model has direct evidence of the ambiguity and learns to represent it accordingly.